What are you looking for?

 With the decline of the coal industry the old docklands fell in to disuse and were left to decay but, in recent times, they have been redeveloped to create Cardiff Bay, a vibrant waterfront around the shore of a stunning freshwater lake.

-Now the area is alive and bustling with activity once more, the ships and machinery replaced with bars and restaurants, the hard work with relaxation and enjoyment.
-There are many highlights that make a visit to Cardiff Bay worthwhile, we’ve listed some of the best ones below for you.
+Now the area is alive and bustling with activity once more, the ships and machinery replaced with restaurants and bars, the hard work with entertainment and enjoyment.
+There are many attractions that make a visit to Cardiff Bay worthwhile, we’ve listed some of the best ones below for you.

 WHAT TO DO IN CARDIFF BAY?

 There are so many amazing things to do on a day out in Cardiff Bay, it really is a great destination for visitors of all ages.
 Get active over at the International Sports Village, where you can make a splash at Cardiff International White Water, get your skates on at Ice Arena Wales or dive right in at Cardiff International Pool.
 Places to visit include some of the city’s most famous landmarks, you can learn all about science at Techniquest or take a trip out to historic Flat Holm island.
 Kick back and watch the latest blockbusters, see a show at Wales Millennium Centre, try ten pin bowling or even catch the Cardiff Devils in action.

 We all enjoy a little wining and dining from time to time and Cardiff Bay has some of the best places to eat and drink in the city.
 With its beautiful waterfront backdrop, Mermaid Quay boasts a variety of restaurants and bars to suit many different tastes and occasions.
 Nearby, The Red Dragon Centre also offers a fine choice of food outlets and a pub alongside its quality indoor entertainment.
 When something more casual is called for, you’ll find no shortage of cafes or coffee houses and there’s even a Portuguese bakery!